farlee2121/DevEssentialsBlog/content/posts/2020-09-17-Solid-Structure-Checkin.md

 - Design thinking
 - Clean Architecture
 - SOLID Structure
+title: "Clean Architecture+: Check-in and Benefits"
 ---

-# Clean Architecture+: Check-in and Benefits

 I posted about [Synthesizing Project Organization Methods](./2020-06-15-Splitting-Architecture.md) a few months ago.
 Well...
 I've been busy putting it to practice in my own code, and the results have been been beyond my expectations!
 <!--more-->